April 4, 2016 by The Citron Review

 You held your breath, suspended the moment, held it still:

 the briefest of lifetimes.
 And then she laughed, and you kissed

 her forehead, before daring her to race you to the edge of that cold sea.

 Ayla-Monic McKay is a writer and bisexual activist from Halifax, Nova Scotia, where she lives with a handful of cats and co-runs All Grown-Up Books out of her apartment with her platonic soulmate.
 Her articles and short fiction have appeared in The Establishment, MISTRESS, and xoJane.
-She can be found online at www.ayla-monic.com or being bad at twitter at @aylamonic.
+She can be found on Twitter at @aylamonic.